ghostallen/graph_embedding_augmented_skill_rating_system/README.md

-This repository contains the source code (with datasets included) for the research paper titled "Graph Embedding Augmented Skill Rating System," published in IEEE Transactions on Games.
+This repository contains the source code (with datasets included) for the research paper titled "Graph Embedding Augmented Skill Rating System," published in IEEE Transactions on Games (DOI: 10.1109/TG.2022.3221849).
 The paper can be accessed on [arXiv](https://arxiv.org/abs/2304.08257).
 This method/framework aims to improve skill rating accuracy in games.

 ## Usage